gpstar81/GPStar-proton-pack/SMOKE.md

 In both the PCB and DIY approaches each of the smoke and fan pins is designed to make use of a transistor to run connected devices, as most will require more than the recommended 40mA maximum of current through the ATMega controller.

-- For `gpstar Proton Pack PCB boards`, the `SM-1, SM-2, FN-1 and FN-2` connectors provide 5V of power and can power devices such as pumps and fans.
-However do not connect any device which draws more than 500mA of current.
-Use a relay module (such as [this](https://a.co/d/4BXJ9J1) or [this](https://a.co/d/iEuGPYK)) to drive such devices.
+- All connectors provide 5V of power and are intended to trigger or power devices such as pumps and fans.
-	- For devices which require a dedicated power source or power source which differs from the 5V required by the Arduino platform (such as 12V) ALWAYS use a relay module.
+- For devices which require a dedicated or non-5V power source **ALWAYS** use a relay module.
-	- Most fans or blowers can be safely attached to the Fan1 or Fan2 ports without concern as these require 500mA or less to operate.
-	- The Proton Pack PCB has been tested using up to 2 Amps of current but is **NOT** recommended as some components are pushed to their thermal limits and may fail prematurely under extended use.
+- The Proton Pack PCB has been tested using up to 2 Amps of current but is **NOT** recommended as some components may be pushed to their thermal limits and could potentially fail prematurely under extended use.
-- For DIY Arduino Users: `DO NOT DRAW MORE THAN 40mA FROM AN ARDUINO MEGA PIN`.
-Use a transistor setup or relay module as previously noted.
+- **Do not connect any device which draws more than 500mA of current.** Most fans/blowers and relays can be safely attached to the Fan1 or Fan2 ports without concern as these require 500mA or less to operate.

 ### Powering a Kit